-The self-injection devices market is currently characterized by the presence of a myriad of advanced and innovative drug delivery solutions, equipped with a variety of user-friendly features.
+The on body injector market is currently characterized by the presence of a myriad of advanced and innovative drug delivery technologies, equipped with a variety of user-friendly features.
 Notable examples of such products include prefilled syringes, reusable and disposable pen injectors, autoinjectors and large volume wearable injectors.
-Large volume wearable injectors are capable of drug delivery primarily via the subcutaneous route and have become a preferred choice for administration of drugs in the home-care setting.
+On body injector is capable of drug delivery primarily via the subcutaneous route and have become a preferred choice for administration of drugs in the home-care setting.
 Variants of these wearable devices have been designed to administer highly viscous drugs (such as most biologics) in large volumes (more than 1 ml), offering numerous benefits, such as ease-of-use, reduced chances of dosing-related errors, integrated safety mechanisms, and an almost negligible risk of needlestick injuries.
 It is worth highlighting that such devices have captured the interest of several stakeholders in this industry to deliver various insulin and non-insulin drugs.

-Opinions expressed by industry stakeholders acknowledge the significant potential of wearable injectors in improving and simplifying the drug administration process
+Opinions expressed by industry stakeholders acknowledge the significant potential of on body injector in improving and simplifying the drug administration process.

-Several devices are currently under development; of these, a significant proportion are designed to administer relatively high drug volumes in bolus or continuous doses
+Several marketed on body injectors are currently present in the market; of these, a significant proportion are designed to administer relatively high drug volumes in bolus or continuous doses

 In fact, companies developing devices for insulin delivery have already established a strong position in this domain

-Over the years, more than 2,000 patents have been granted / filed related to large volume wearable injectors, demonstrating the heightened pace of research in this domain
+Over the years, more than 2,000 patents have been granted / filed related to on body injector devices, demonstrating the heightened pace of research in this domain

 An evaluation of both marketed / pipeline products reveals several drugs / product candidates that are likely to be considered for administration via large volume wearable injectors.

 Given the increasing incidence of chronic conditions and the growing pipeline of drugs, the market for wearable injectors is poised to grow at a CAGR of ~40% till 2030.